Last Updated on

-You should visit Ongna and Kabra caves if you are interested in rock paintings, prehistoric art of India, offbeat places, ancient legends or stories of aliens in India.
+You should visit Ongna and Kabra caves if you are interested in rock paintings, prehistoric art of India, offbeat places, ancient legends or stories of alien drawings in India.

 The state of Chhattisgarh, in Central India, is a paradise for ethno travellers, but also for lovers of history, prehistory… and alien drawings.

 His Holiness the 14th Dalai Lama regularly comes to meditate at Sirpur, an important Buddhist site near the capital, Raipur.